Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

 What Are Poppets?

-A poppet is merely a physical representation of a person who is not with you.
+A poppet is merely a physical representation or effigy of a person who is not with you.
 As with the Reiki example given above, it is a substitute for the real thing.
 The wish, prayer, or spell is focused on the poppet so that the person it represents receives the benefits (or otherwise).
 Sometimes a witch may use a hair or nail clippings from the person to incorporate into the figure.
 Writing the person’s name on the poppet is also quite common.

 Accounts in old books and manuscripts suggest that poppets were usually used for ‘malefic’ purposes, i.e., to harm someone.
 However, they were used for love, sexual desire and healing as well.

 At the trial of the Lancashire Witches in 1612, a witch known as ‘Old Mother Demdike’, gave the following instructions:

 “The speediest way to take a man’s life away by witchcraft is to make a picture (figurine) of clay, like unto the shape of the person whom they mean to kill, and dry it thoroughly.
 And when you would have them to be ill in any one place more than another, then take a thorn or a pin and prick it in that part of the picture you would have to be ill.
 And when you would have any part of the body to consume away, then take that part of the picture and burn it.
 And so thereupon by that means the body shall die.”
 Wonderful Discovery of Witches in the County of Lancaster, 1613.